markushinz/socket-gateway/example/README.md

+## Example

+Please have a look at the configuration files, first. `targets.yaml` maps localhost to http://hello-world:3000 and json.localhost to https://jsonplaceholder.typicode.com:443.
+It allows all requests to http://hello-world:3000 and only GET requests to https://jsonplaceholder.typicode.com:443 with the path todos/1.

-This requires Docker and docker-compose.
+### Docker 🐳 and docker-compose

-Run `./init.sh` to generate all required certificates and `docker-compose up --build` to start both layers as well as a simple web layer.
+Run `./init.sh` to generate all required certificates and `docker-compose up --build` to start both layers as well as a simple web server.
 After that, the gateway listens on https://localhost.

-`targets.yaml` maps localhost to http://hello-world:3000 and json.localhost to https://jsonplaceholder.typicode.com:443.
-It allows all requests to http://hello-world:3000 and only GET requests to https://jsonplaceholder.typicode.com:443 with the path todos/1.

 ```shell
 $ curl -k https://localhost # Rather do this with your web browser.
 Ignore certificate warnings.